lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Used force to move something closer.
 "The rope was pulled to raise the sail."

 punish
 : Impose a penalty for wrongdoing.
-"It's not right to punish the whole class for one student's actions."
+"It’s not right to punish the whole class for one student’s actions."

 puppy
 : Young dog not fully grown.
 "The playful puppy chewed up my shoe!"